 Documenting every aspect of the borough’s past in a variety of media, our holdings include more than 5,000 books, 200,000 photographs, manuscripts, newspapers, maps and atlases, directories, prints, illustrations, sheet music, posters and ephemera.
 Our holdings are continually growing, and contemporary news items related to Brooklyn are added to our files daily.

 The Collection documents the ongoing life of the Brooklyn community through exhibits, programming and outreach efforts.

-Our hours vary from the Central Library, and have changed as of July 2nd, 2018.
-Please see sidebar for Brooklyn Collection division hours.
+Our hours vary from the Central Library, please see sidebar for Brooklyn Collection division hours.

 While we welcome walk-ins, we recommend that you submit a research request, contact the Collection at email@example.com or call 718.230.2762 before visiting.
 With advance notice, our staff can plan ahead by setting aside materials for your use.
 An appointment is required for access to original photographs, rare manuscripts and certain historical ephemera.

 Please feel free to walk in during our open hours to visit our browsing collection and view our exhibits.
 The Brooklyn Collection research space is a designated quiet area with Wi-Fi access and outlets at each desk space.
 Our materials do not circulate.
 Identification, such as a driver’s license, school ID, or library card, is required to access all materials except those in our browsing section.